 So it is critical to avoid not only any processed fruit juice, but especially juice from concentrates of apple, pear, mango and/or watermelon.

 Yet when these very same fruits are eaten raw, they contain numerous healthy fibers and antioxidants that balance their higher fructose levels.
 When these nutrients are removed in the form of concentrated juice, that balance is lost.

 This means that all fruits are best eaten raw.
-Alternatively they can be drank as smoothies – basically the raw fruits are put into a blender.
+Alternatively they can be drunk as smoothies – basically, the raw fruits are put into a blender.

 It is for this reason that I personally am not a juicer.
 To extract out part of the food while leaving behind the best parts – its pulp and fiber – is senseless.
 Then of course, you have the hassle of cleaning out all that pulp and fiber out of the juicer strainer – which would have been better to consume with the juice in the first place.